Images Depict Mature Plants

 Eastern Red Cedar Trees for Sale Online

-Eastern Red Cedar Trees or Juniperus virginiana is a large, dense, native evergreen tree that is generally seen throughout the eastern United States.
+Eastern Red Cedar Trees or Juniperus virginiana are large, dense, native evergreen trees that are generally seen throughout the eastern United States.
 Eastern Red Cedar is indigenous to most of the eastern seaboard and midwest, which means it is ideally suited for most growing conditions and areas.

 |Mature Height:||15 to 20 Feet|